stanfordnlp/stanza/_pages/model_history.md

 permalink: '/model_history.html'
 ---

-This page contains links to previous models for Stanza.
+This page contains links to downloadable models for all historical versions of Stanza.
 Note that model versions prior to 0.2.0 (inclusive) require the StanfordNLP package (`pip install stanfordnlp`), and those after require the Stanza package (`pip install stanza`).

+### 1.0.0

+For models used by Stanza v1.0.0 (latest version), you can find all related information on the [Usage: Available Models](models) page.

 ### 0.2.0